Skip to main content

 Installation

 Get Claude Code up and running on your system in just a few steps.
+This complete Claude Code installation and setup guide covers download, installation, configuration, and model selection for Windows, Mac, and Linux systems.

 Note: For the most up-to-date installation instructions, visit the official Claude Code documentation.

-System Requirements
+Claude Code System Requirements and Prerequisites

 Claude Code supports the following operating systems: